jellyfin/jellyfin-mpv-shim/README.md

 from another Jellyfin application.
 Unlike Plex MPV Shim, authorization tokens for your server are stored on your device, but you are able to cast to the player regardless of location.

+If you want to add multiple servers, you can do so when you initially log in.
+You can also start the program with the `add` parameter to add more servers at a later time.

 ## Advanced Features

 ### Menu